catalyst-zero/fleet-client-go/README.md

 version of `Status`, that uses `list-units` and just parses whether a service is running or not.

+A new way to use fleets http api has been implemented.

 ## install
 ```go
 import fleetClientPkg "github.com/catalyst-zero/fleet-client-go"